Discover the NFL Franchises that have earned the most Super Bowl victories since the first one was played following the...

 BYU Roars to a 1984 National Championship

-The 1984 season was a true testament to BYU's grit and determination as they took on some of the best teams in the country.
-The Cougars came out of the gate strong and showed their dominance by almost toppling the No. 3 ranked Pittsburgh Panthers in their season opener.
+The 1984 national championship season was a true testament to BYU’s grit and determination as they took on some of the best teams in the country.
+Led by Head Coach LaVell Edwards, the Cougars came out of the gate strong and showed their dominance by toppling the No. 3 ranked Pittsburgh Panthers in their season opener.
 The game was a nail-biter, but BYU came out on top, winning 20-14.
 It was a statement game that foreshadowed the greatness that the team would achieve during the season.

-BYU's offense was a force to be reckoned with, and it was led by a young quarterback, Robbie Bosco.
-Bosco took over as the starting quarterback in 1984, replacing the legendary Steve Young.
+BYU’s offense was a force to be reckoned with, and it was led by quarterback, Robbie Bosco.
+The junior quarterback took over as the starting quarterback in 1984, replacing the legendary Steve Young.
 Although he had big shoes to fill, Bosco proved himself and quickly established himself as one of the top quarterbacks in the nation.
 In the regular season, Bosco was outstanding, passing for over 3,800 yards and throwing 33 touchdowns.
 His performance that season earned him a third-place nod in the Heisman vote.

 BYU Heisman Winner - Ty Detmer 1990